NHSDigital/communications-manager-api/docs/tests/post_v1_messages/validation.md

 | nhsNumber        | /data/attributes/recipient/nhsNumber |

-## Scenario: An API consumer submitting a request with an invalid email receives a 400 ‘Invalid Value’ response
+## Scenario: An API consumer submitting a request without a request body receives a 400 ‘Invalid Value’ response

-A valid contact detail must be structured in this format: { email: Value }

-**Given** the API consumer provides an message body with an invalid email address
+**Given** the API consumer provides an empty message body
 <br/>
 **When** the request is submitted
 <br/>